ahmadawais/WP-Shortcode-Boilerplate/README.md

 ### Copying a Directory

 1. Copy the `aa_basic_shortcodes` directory into your `wp-content/plugins` directory.
-You may wish to rename this to something else.
+You may wish to rename this it to something else.
-2. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
+2. In the WordPress dashboard, navigation to the <kbd>Plugins</kbd> page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
-3. Click on *Activate.*
+3. Click on <kbd>Activate</kbd>.